rocka0/myblog/_posts/2017-12-08-being-featured-by-a-company.md

 - Programming
 twitter_text:
 description: > # this means to ignore newlines until "baseurl:"
-  How Hasura decided to feature me in their Blog
+  How Hasura decided to not only give me an internship but also make a post about me
 ---

 Hello World